This post was sponsored by Bobbie and contains affiliate links, please view our disclosure policy for more details.

 You can also:

-• Put the drop directly on your nipple before breastfeeding.
+- Put the drop directly on your nipple before breastfeeding.
 This works best if the dose is more highly concentrated and only requires a drop or two.

-• Place a drop or two on the nipple of a bottle.
+- Place a drop or two on the nipple of a bottle.

-• Mix vitamin D drops with expressed breastmilk or formula in a bottle.
+- Mix vitamin D drops with expressed breast milk or formula in a bottle.
 Many parents keep vitamin D drops close to their formula and bottles so they don’t forget to give their baby daily drops.

-Note: If your baby doesn’t drink the entire bottle of breast milk or formula then they may not get their full dose of vitamin D. If this is a regular occurrence for your baby, you can put a small amount of milk in a bottle with the vitamin D drops.
+Note: If your baby doesn’t drink the entire bottle of breast milk or formula then they may not get their full dose of the vitamin D supplement.
+If this is a regular occurrence for your baby, you can put a small amount of milk in a bottle with the vitamin D drops.
 You can then top the bottle up after they drink that amount so you know they have their full daily dose of vitamin D.

 Always use the application method or dropper that comes with the vitamin drops for accurate measurements.
 Follow the instructions on the packaging to ensure that you’re providing the appropriate dose for your baby.